 In the baptism service we thank God for his gift of life and publicly acknowledge his love.
 We acknowledge that we all need to turn away from the darkness of evil and to make a new start with God.
 The water is an outward, visible sign of the inward coming to God and the new life that follows.
 Baptism is also the ceremony in which a person becomes a member of the church.
 We are happy to baptise babies, children and adults.

-Rev. Mike Saunders taking a family through a Baptism service
+A family at a Baptism service

 Yes, if you live in the parish of Eversley and Bramshill.

 If you live outside the parish then you need to either be a regular worshipper at St Mary's or have a specific connection with the parish or St Mary's.
 The connections we are looking for are:

 If you have no connection with Eversley or St Mary's then the baptism should normally take place at the parish church where you live.
 You can find out where this is on the Church of England web-site.